PHOTOSHEALINGWORDS.ORG

 Description

-Before surgery, the hair on part of the scalp is shaved, and the area is cleaned.
+the area is cleaned.
 The doctor makes a surgical cut through the scalp.
-The location of this cut depends on where the problem in the brain is located.
+The

-The surgeon creates a hole in the skull and removes a piece, called a bone flap.
+The surgeon creates a hole in the skull and removes a piece,

 During surgery, your surgeon may: